omarbinsaleh/uber-clone-backend/README.md

 - Extract the `token` from the `req.cookies` or `req.headers.authorization` .
 - Check if the `token` is found or not.
 If not, then terminate the request-response cycle and send an error message saying ‘Unauthorized access’ to the front end with status code 401.
+- If not defined already, then define a model named `blacklistTokenModel` in the `./models/blacklistTokenModel.js` file for the black listed token
+- Import the `blacklistTokenModel` model from the `./models/blacklistTokenModel.js` file
+- Using the `blacklistTokenModel`, Check if the token is black listed already or not.
+If the token is found to be a black listed token then terminate the request-response cycle and send an error message saying "Unauthorized access" to the front end with status code 401.
 - Decode the token using `jwt.verify(token, secret)` method which ultimately return a decoded object containing the user ID ( i.e. `_id` ) within it
 - Now find the user from the database using the user ID found in the decoded object.
 - Add the user information in the `request` object with a key `user` so that the other middleware or controller function that gets execute after this middleware can access the user information by `req.user` .